-Pinguecula have no known remedy – until now.
-Usual remedies include steroid drops to slow growth of the condition, although these have serious side effects, and surgery is not usually considered unless it turns into a pterygium.
+No known remedy – until now.
+Usual pinguecula treatments include steroid drops to slow growth of the condition, although these have serious side effects, and surgery is not usually considered unless it turns into a pterygium.
 Because of this, many people search for a natural healing for pinguecula.

 A pterygium (tur-IJ-ee-um) is a noncancerous lesion that usually develops throughout life, slowly growing across the eye toward the pupil, where it may interfere with vision.
 Like the less serious pinguecula eye condition, it is thought to be caused by exposure to UV light, and often appears in people who spend a lot of time outdoors.
 Remedy options are the same as above: eye drops.